- We Can Help

 Since 1985 the Alzheimer’s & Dementia Alliance of Wisconsin* has been a local resource for individuals and families impacted by Alzheimer’s disease or related dementia.

 We offer individual and family consultations; caregiver support groups; as well as education and early-stage enrichment programs.
-With outreach offices in Beloit, Green Lake, Lancaster, Madison, Mauston, and Portage, our dementia specialists are just a phone call away.
+With dementia outreach specialists in 11 counties, we are here to help you along the journey.

 *Formerly the South Central Wisconsin Chapter of the Alzheimer’s Association, 1990-2009